Troubleshooting a no start condition on my 944 Race Car

 Repairing my 944 tail lights – Tail light fuse late 944

 After my last trip to AMP for track night, I ended up having to drive my race car home due to a tow vehicle failure.
+Halfway home, I stopped to eat and noticed the tail lights were not working.
+However, I had two very nice tag lights so I elected to make it home anyway.

 The adventure began with the seven hour tow to Virginia.
 VIR is located like most race tracks in the middle of nowhere.
 But VIR is different in that you can’t get there from here.
 You have to go somewhere else first them go to VIR.
 If you are in Virginia there is no road to take to the track that does not go through North Carolina on the way.